 An experienced local attorney can carefully present the evidence in your bus crash case to demonstrate the negligent party’s duty of care.

-Pursuing a Bus Injury Claim
+Pursuing a Bus Accident Claim

-Bus injury lawsuits are governed by a 2 year statute of limitations.
+Bus injury lawsuits are governed by a 2-year statute of limitations.
 What that means is that a person has 2 years from the date of the accident to file a lawsuit in court.
-In most instances the failure to file a lawsuit within that timeframe will forever prevent a person from bringing a claim or lawsuit to recover monetary damages for his or her injuries or losses.
+In most instances, the failure to file a lawsuit within that timeframe will forever prevent a person from bringing a claim or lawsuit to recover monetary damages for his or her injuries or losses.

 How Do Bus Injury Claims Work?